Emmanuel Fillion

 Emmanuel Fillion (born October 28, 1966) is a French-American sculptor.
-He was born in Soissons, France in 1966.
-He started sculpting at the age of 15 as an apprentice renovating historical monuments in France.
 His marble and bronze works can be seen in public places, private homes and private collections including the Spencer and Marlene Hays collection.
-He has a studio in the Pietrasanta, Italy, and one in Malibu, and was the subject of a documentary by Gina Minervini called "Through the Eyes of the Sculptor."
+He has a studio in the Pietrasanta, Italy, and one in Malibu.
+He was the subject of a documentary by Gina Minervini called "Through the Eyes of the Sculptor."